-No one should be injured or made ill through work.
+No-one should be injured or made ill at work.

 2017 is our 60th anniversary.
 You can read about how we are celebrating this momentous milestone here.